Beira-BF/_contributing/README.md

 The `original-data/` directory should contain the unpacked, unmodified corpus data as found in the URLs listed in `SOURCE`.
 If there are more than one source URLs, there should be one subdirectory in `original-data/` for each.
 When appropriate, these subdirectories should be named consistently with other repositories, for example `train/` for training data, `devel/` for development/validation data, and `test/` for test data.

+Whenever possible, the URLs in `SOURCE` should point to the actual corpus data packages so that their download can be automated.

 **Example**: in the [`ncbi-disease`](http://github.com/openbiocorpora/ncbi-disease) repository, [`SOURCE`](http://github.com/openbiocorpora/ncbi-disease/blob/master/SOURCE) contains

 ```